Van Heflin: Stardom

-Encouraged, MGM cast him as Kathryn Grayson's love interest in a musical, Seven Sweethearts (1942), then was given the star role in an "A" film, as the embattled President Andrew Johnson in Tennessee Johnson (1942), playing opposite (and at odds with) Lionel Barrymore who, in the role of Congressman Thaddeus Stevens, failed to have Johnson convicted in an impeachment trial by the slimmest of margins.
+Encouraged, MGM cast Heflin as Kathryn Grayson's love interest in a musical, Seven Sweethearts (1942), then was given the star role in an "A" film, as the embattled President Andrew Johnson in Tennessee Johnson (1942) opposite Lionel Barrymore.
 The film was a box office flop.

 Heflin was Judy Garland's love interest in Presenting Lily Mars (1943); then, he enlisted in the Army.

 Heflin served initially in the field artillery.
 After recuperating from injuries incurred during training, he was transferred to the Ninth Air Force as combat photographer, flying over France and Germany, before joining, with many other actors, the First Motion Picture Unit.

 He first appeared in the training film Land and Live in the Jungle (1944) and then in three more films.

 When Heflin returned to Hollywood, MGM lent him to Hal Wallis to star opposite Barbara Stanwyck in The Strange Love of Martha Ivers (1946).
 He was in the all-star musical Till the Clouds Roll By (1946) then was loaned to Warner Bros to co star with Joan Crawford in Possessed (1947).

 Back at MGM he co-starred with Lana Turner in Green Dolphin Street (1947), a big prestige film for the studio and their biggest hit of 1947.
 He was reunited with Stanwyck in B.F.'s Daughter (1948) and was loaned to Walter Wanger for Tap Roots (1948), where he was top billed; both lost money.

 MGM cast him as Athos in The Three Musketeers (1948), a huge success.
 He was top-billed in Zinnemann's Act of Violence (1949), and supported Jennifer Jones in Madame Bovary (1949).
 Both movies were acclaimed but lost money.
-He then made a third film with Stanwyck, East Side, West Side (1950), but he was now billed beneath James Mason.
-While that production did not lose money, it only netted a small profit for the studio.
+He then made a third film with Stanwyck, East Side, West Side (1950), billed beneath James Mason.
+The picture only netted a small profit for the studio.